This website uses Cookies

 EU Blue Card

-Last update: 14-08-2024
+Last update: 08-01-2025

 Conditions

-• The employment contract is at least for a duration of 6 months.
+• The employment contract is for a duration of at least 6 months.

-• The employee has completed at least a 3-year bachelor study at a higher educational institute.
-Foreign degree certificates must be accredited by the EP-Nuffic.
-A degree is not required if the employee has at least 5 years of relevant work experience at the level of a higher education diploma.
-An IT manager or IT specialist must have at least 3 years of relevant work experience accumulated over the 7 years immediately prior to the application.
+• A degree is not required if the employee has at least 5 years of relevant work experience.
+For IT managers or IT specialists, at least 3 years of relevant work experience accumulated over the 7 years immediately prior to the application will suffice.

 Spouses, (registered partners) and minor children are entitled to a residence permit to live with the Blue Card holder.
 They have free access to the Dutch labor market.